hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/05-version-control-basics/assignment.md

 Select `Submit merge request`.
 We now have an opened merge request.
 In our lab, approvals are optional but we could require multiple approvers before any changes get applied.
 We could deny the request and put a comment with details regarding why we denied it.

 Right click on the green check-mark next to `Pipeline`.
 Open this link in a new tab.
-Under pipelines select the `Terraform Cloud` green check-mark.
+Under pipelines select the `HCP Terraform` green check-mark.
 As a merge request reviewer, you can use this to review the Terraform plan that was ran by the GitLab pipeline.

 We peer reviewed the changes everything looks good.
 Now go back to the tab we left open with our merge request and select the green `Merge` button

 Notice that another pipeline was started under where the merge button was.
 It will have incremented by +1.
 Right click on this new pipeline and open it in a new tab.
-You can use the external pipeline to link out to Terraform Cloud to review the apply.
-We could have also been watching the Terraform Cloud workspace list to see our workspaces auto apply from our merge request.
+You can use the external pipeline to link out to HCP Terraform to review the apply.
+We could have also been watching the HCP Terraform workspace list to see our workspaces auto apply from our merge request.

 You can open the stage URL of our HashiCat app to confirm that our changes have been added.